 Environmental modification providers must maintain appropriate record keeping of services provided, and fiscal accountability as indicated in the Medicaid PPA.
 Billing is on a project basis, one unit per environmental modification project.
-Reimbursement for environmental modification services will be based on the negotiated rate with the SDCB member/EOR;

-Environmental modification services are limited to \$5,000.00 every five years, beginning from the first date of service.
-Additional services may be requested if the member's health and safety needs exceed the specified limit.
-The \$5,000.00, five-year time limit applies across all CB packages where environmental modifications are a covered service.
-Example: an ABCB member receives an environmental modification of \$2,300.00 leaving a \$2,700.00 available balance for future environmental modification.
-Six months later the ABCB member transitions to the SDCB, the member now has \$2,700.00 available for environmental modifications; and
+Reimbursement for environmental modification services will be based on the negotiated rate with the SDCB member/Member/Member/EOR; Environmental modification services are limited to \$65,000.00 every five years, beginning from the first date of service.
+Additional services may be requested if the member/Member's health and safety needs exceed the specified limit.
+The \$65,000.00, five-year time limit applies across all CB packages where environmental modifications are a covered service.
+Example: an ABCB memberMember receives an environmental modification of \$23,300.00 leaving a \$2,700.00 available balance for future environmental modification.
+Six months later the ABCB memberMember transitions to the SDCB, the memberMember now has \$2,700.00 available for environmental modifications; and